PrefectHQ/prefect/docs/concepts/blocks.md

 ```
 </div>

-This command is useful for registering all blocks found in the credentials module within [Prefect Integrations](/integrations/).
+This command is useful for registering all blocks found within a module in a [Prefect Integration library](/integrations/).

 Or, if a block has been created in a `.py` file, the block can also be registered with the CLI command: